oopanuga/oopanuga.github.io/_posts/2015-6-30-Asynchronous-programming-in-dot-Net.md

 - The caller now doesn't rely on the client method, therefore this client can change without impacting the caller.

+C# has provide wonderful features to make your code very similar to secuencial code but managing concurrency with a very nice syntax sugar.
+We may argue that we don't need to worry about what is going on.
+That's not the case, you still need to know but once you know, you don't need to worry anymore about tedious code.

 That's all for now.
 I hope you found it useful and foremost you are not that scare about asynchronous programming.
+Have a great day!

 _This blog post is based on Venkat [Subramaniam video](https://vimeo.com/68320505) in NDC Conference_.